rtansf/quantum/README.md

 * How much dollar volume did product, P1 produce in the last n months, n days, n hours, n minutes?
 * What was the total quantity purchased for product, P1 on 2018-04-11 bewteen 21:00 and 23:00?
+* How was sales of product P2 on 2018-04-12 and 3 days preceding and succeeding that?

 We will first define Quantum's DDL stored in a file 'myagg.yml' to process our data set as shown below:
 ```